ForgeRock/jwt-bearer-client/README.md

 This sample client performs a POST with an JWT that it has signed.

+**Note** This sample client has been tested with OpenAM 12.0.0.
+It has, however, `-SNAPSHOT` dependencies on ForgeRock libraries.
+YMMV.

 Before trying this client, configure a top-level realm OAuth 2.0 client profile with client_id: `jwt-bearer-client`, and Client JWT Bearer Public Key Certificate: